okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 - Number of seconds a secondary name server should wait before checking for updates etc.
 - Default TTL file on resource records

+#### NS Records

+- `Name Server records` - used by `Top Level Domain` servers to direct traffic to the Content DNS server which contains the authoritative DNS records.

 ## Definitions

 |			|									|